-Murcia is the capital city of the province of Murcia located in the Southeast of Spain.
-The Province is located next to five other provinces of Spain including (Alicante Area) Alicante, Almeria and Granada to name a few.
-The city and province offer many of activities including great beaches, restaurants and bars and many activities for all your friends and family.
+Murcia is the capital city of the province of Murcia, located in the Southeast of Spain.
+The Province is located next to five other provinces of Spain including Alicante, Almeria and Granada to name a few.
+The city and province offer many activities including great beaches, restaurants and bars and many activities for all your friends and family.

 Very much like the region of Alicante the population of the area has increased rapidly compared to the rest of Spain as many foreigners find that Murcia is the ideal place to settle down or have a second home.
 This means the population has grown more than a third since 2000.
 Murcia is the biggest city within the province with Cartagena being the second largest with over 200,000 people living there.

 The province itself has over 200 kilometres of picturesque coastlines and coves.
 One of the most beautiful areas of Murcia is La Manga and Mar Menor, which is Europe’s biggest salt lagoon.
 In these areas you will find a lot of opportunities to participate in a mixed range of water sports.

 The region also has a rich history.
 Over the years the area has transitioned through many different periods including the Neanderthal and Neologic periods as well as the Iron ages.
 The Province has also seen a lot of different settlers including Greek and Phoenecian settlers.
 The area has modernised beautifully leaving many beautiful relics of its pass including the Roman theatre and the main Cathedral in Murcia.